Easter Cakesicles

 Decoration:

-• Pink chocolate: ruby chocolate, pink candy melts, or white chocolate with food coloring.
+• Pink chocolate: ruby chocolate or pink candy melts, or white chocolate with food coloring.

-Note: Avoid water-based coloring when adding food coloring to melted white chocolate.
+Note: when mixing food coloring with melted white chocolate, avoid water-based coloring.
 It tends to ruin your melted chocolate, turning it into a lumpy, crumbly texture, completely unusable.
+Prefer gel food coloring.

 • Sprinkles